-I have the pleasure of presenting the Sector Skills Plan (SSP) for the Culture, Arts, Tourism, Hospitality and Sport Sector Education and Training Authority (CATHSSETA) for the 2020/21 - 2024/25 financial year.
-April 2019 marks the first year of the new board that was appointed in April 2018 by the Department of Higher Education and Training (DHET).
-The CATHSSETA board appointed Ms Keitumetse Lebaka in January 2019 as Chief Executive Officer (CEO), this will bring stability to the organisation.
-The CATHSSETA Board is working very closely with the CEO and her team for the organisation to deliver on its mandate, which includes the development of an SSP aligned to the revised SSP Framework.
+I have the pleasure of presenting the Sector Skills Plan (SSP) for the Culture, Arts, Tourism, Hospitality and Sport Sector Education and Training Authority (CATHSSETA) for the period 2020/21 - 2024/25.

+April 2019 marked the first year of work for the new Board, which was appointed in April 2018 by the Department of Higher Education and Training (DHET).
+The CATHSSETA Board employed Ms Keitumetse Lebaka in January 2019 as Chief Executive Officer (CEO), bringing stability to the organisation.
+The CATHSSETA Board is working closely with the CEO and her team to enable the organisation in delivering on its mandate, which includes the development of an SSP aligned to the revised SSP Framework.

-In the past year, CATHSSETA completed various research studies, the outputs of which will be incorporated into the final SSP 2020/21 - 2024/25 to be submitted in August 2019.
-An extensive consultation process with various stakeholders took place, this includes the mandatory grant workshops held across the country and key informant interviews with role-players in the sector were also carried out in all provinces across the country.
+In the past year, the CATHSSETA completed various research studies, the outputs of which will be incorporated into the final SSP 2020/21 - 2024/25 to be submitted in August 2019.
+An extensive consultation process with various stakeholders took place, including mandatory grant workshops held across the country and key informant interviews with roleplayers in the sector that took place in all provinces.
 Outcomes of some of the stakeholder engagements have been incorporated into this version of the SSP.

-This Sector Skills Plan is prepared in anticipation of the implementation of the National Skills Development Plan in 2020 going forward.
-It is envisaged that, whilst the country is undergoing political changes, policy and economic uncertainties, the need to address skills development will continue to be a priority.
+This sector skills plan was prepared in anticipation of the implementation of the National Skills Development Plan in 2020.
+It was envisaged that while the country was undergoing political changes, policy and economic uncertainties, the need to address skills development continued to be a priority.

-Skills planning seeks to identify opportunities and platforms in the sector within which meaningful skills development can take place.
-This SSP will form the basis for all CATHSSETA plans including the Strategic Plan, the Annual Performance Plan and the funding framework that will guide the use of skills development grants.
+Skills planning identifies opportunities and platforms in the sector within which meaningful skills development can take place.
+This SSP will form the basis for all CATHSSETA plans, including the strategic plan, the annual performance plan and the funding framework that guides the use of skills development grants.

-In conclusion, I would like to thank our stakeholders for their valuable participation and contribution to the SSP development process.
-I would also like to encourage and congratulate the CEO and the management team on the work they have done in the past financial year.
-We look forward to improving on how we can best implement our mandate and build on our successes to contribute positively to society.
+In conclusion, I would like to thank our stakeholders for their invaluable participation in and contribution to the SSP development process.
+I would also like to encourage and congratulate the CEO and the management team on the work they have done over the past financial year.
+We look forward to improving how we can best implement our mandate and build on our successes to contribute positively to society.

-Victor Ramathesele (Dr) Chairperson of the Board: CATHSETA
+Victor Ramathesele (Dr)

+Chairperson of the Board: CATHSSETA